LASOR: Learning Accurate 3D Human Pose and Shape Via Synthetic Occlusion-Aware Data and Neural Mesh Rendering: Related Work

-\textbf{Regression-based methods:} To this end, recent works rely almost exclusively on deep neural networks to regress the 3D human pose and shape parameters.
+\textbf{Regression-based methods.} To this end, recent works rely almost exclusively on deep neural networks to regress the 3D human pose and shape parameters.
 Owing to the lack of training data with full 3D shape ground truth, 2D annotations including 2D keypoints, silhouettes, or parts segmentation are usually essential.
 This information can be used as intermediate representation \cite{kato2018neural,xu2019denserac}, or as supervision \cite{pavlakos2018learning,kato2018neural}.
 Kolotouros et al. \cite{kolotouros2019convolutional} directly regress the 3D location of the mesh vertices from a single image instead of predicting model parameters using a Graph-CNN.
+Pose2mesh \cite{Choi_2020_ECCV_Pose2Mesh} takes a 2D pose as input and avoids the domain gap between training and testing.
+I2L-MeshNet \cite{Moon_2020_ECCV_I2L-MeshNet} predicts the per-lixel (line+pixel) likelihood on 1D heatmaps for each mesh vertex coordinate instead of directly regressing the parameters.
 Fundamentally, regression-based methods are dependent on the sample diversity of the training data.
 However, since obtaining 3D training data is awfully expensive, most datasets only contain a limited number of human bodies.
 This is also the reason why the existing datasets are insufficient to support robust and accurate human body shape estimation in the wild.